Helixform/CodeCursor/README.md

 **Use Cursor right in the editor you love!**

-First of all, We would like to thank **Cursor Team** for their brilliant works.
+First of all, we would like to thank **Cursor Team** for their brilliant works.
 Please give their [app](https://www.cursor.so) a try!

 ## What's Cursor?
 And Why This Extension?

-Cursor is an AI code editor based on GPT-4.
+Cursor is an AI code editor based on OpenAI GPT models.
 You can write, edit and chat about your code with it.
 At this time, Cursor is only provided as a dedicated app, and the team currently has no plans to develop extensions for other editors or IDEs.

 We believe there are more developers actively use Visual Studio Code as their main tool for serious works.
 And this is why we built **CodeCursor**.
 It's not going to replace the Cursor app, but it provides another way to use Cursor.

 ## Getting Started

 You don't need to configure anything before starting using it.

+### Code Generation

 Just open a document and type `CodeCursor` in Command Palette.
 You will see the command below:

 ![Command Palette](./artworks/command-palette.png)